Soft & Chewy Pumpkin Maple Graham Crackers

 - 1/2 teaspoon salt

-- 1/2 cup one stick unsalted butter, chilled and cut into small cubes
+- 1/2 cup (one stick) unsalted butter, chilled and cut into small cubes

-- 1/2 cup of pure maple syrup
+- 1/2 cup pure maple syrup

-- 1 Tablespoon vanilla
+- 1 Tablespoon pure vanilla extract

-- Optional maple sugar cinnamon sugar, turbinado or coarse sugar
+- Optional maple sugar, cinnamon sugar, turbinado or coarse sugar

 Instructions